 We’ve tested 337 headphones and below are our recommendations for the best wireless noise cancelling earbuds in 2019.
-If you’re looking for our top picks for other noise cancelling headphones, check out our recommendations for the best noise cancelling headphones, the best budget noise cancelling headphones, and the best on-ear noise cancelling headphones.
+If you’re looking for our top picks for other noise cancelling headphones, check out our recommendations for the best noise cancelling headphones, and the best budget noise cancelling headphones.

 The best wireless noise cancelling earbuds we’ve tested so far are the Bose QuietControl 30.
 They have an understated yet fairly premium look with a comfortable earbud fit that causes less fatigue over time than more traditional in-ear.
 They have a wireless neckband design that you can keep on you all day, and they’re easy to use.

 The Bose QuietControl 30 have a fairly neutral, well-balanced sound that’s suitable for various music genres.
 Their 11.4-hour battery life is decent and they have an auto-off timer that can be accessed via the Bose Connect app to further save power.
 The QC 30 have impressive isolation performance, and their active noise cancelling feature is very good.
 They isolate well in the bass, mid, and treble ranges, which makes them good travel headphones and a solid choice for office use as well.